Startup Founders: How to return to the real world of jobs and a paycheck

 This isn’t easy.
 You’ve changed fundamentally after being a founder.
 You’ve experienced all of the aspects of a startup firsthand.
-At various stages, my partner and I were involved in product, business development, sales, marketing and finance.
+At various stages, my partner and I were involved in the product, business development, sales, marketing, and finance.
 I was “CEO and Founder” and he was “President and Founder.”
 Because our startup was ultimately unsuccessful, I knew that we wouldn’t receive those titles in the “real world.”
 Still, I thought that the market would value my experience.

 The Advice I Give As A Recruiter

 Luckily, it didn’t take me long to realize that the market didn’t value my startup experience at all!
 Nine years later––seven of which I have spent in recruiting––I now advise others who have to make the same transition.
 Here’s how I tell them to handle the move.

 Be Crystal Clear on Function